Learning Through Hedgehog Children’s Book

 This is especially true when the pet you’re interested in is considered to be an exotic animal in some countries.

-An excellent way to encourage your children enthusiasm until (or without) bringing a real hedgehog into your home, is through children’s literature – in this case, books!
+An excellent way to encourage your children’s enthusiasm until (or without) bringing a real hedgehog into your home is through children’s literature – in this case, books!

-Below are a selection of children’s books that feature hedgehogs as characters.
+Below is a selection of children’s books that feature hedgehogs as characters.

 Popular Hedgehog Books

-You’ll notice that M. Christina Butler and Jan Brett have more than one, and these aren’t even all they’ve written!
+You’ll notice that M. Christina Butler and Jan Brett have more than one; these aren’t even all they’ve written!

-We assume this means they, too, have a special affinity for these little mammals.
+We assume this means they, too, have a particular affinity for these little mammals.